akiradeveloper/dm-writeboost/README.md

 into a big sequential write which then performs high throughput and low latency.
 See also the DCD paper [1] and its recent application [2].

+Persistent Logging (plog) is implemented to mitigate the penalty in handling write barriers (REQ_FUA or REQ_FLUSH).
+The medium to write plog is either block device or persistent RAM.

 ## Features
 * Capable of performing 375kiops (1.5GB/sec) random writes with a fast enough cache.
+  Outperforms other cache drivers in write (bcache, dm-cache)
-* Maximizes the lifetime of SSD device.
+* Maximizes the lifetime of SSD cache device by writing in log-structured manner.
-* Log-structured property ensures perfect metadata durability.
+* Log-structured nature properly ensures perfect metadata durability in any failure (except the case data is gone)
-* (Future Work) Applies persistent memory to process write barriers more efficiently.
+* Applies persistent memory to process write barriers more efficiently.
+Futurework.

 ## References
 * [1] Y. Hu and Q. Yang -- DCD Disk Caching Disk: A New Approach for Boosting I/O Performance (1995)
 * [2] G. Soundararajan et. al. -- Extending SSD Lifetimes with Disk-Based Write Caches (2010)

 ## Quick Start
-You are ready for nice scripts for quick starting.
+we provice your with nice scripts for quick starting.

 (1) Configure the path for the devices
+    (orig_dev, cache_dev)

 	$ cd /home/akira/dm-writeboost
 	$ vi config